rluu/pricechartingtool/README.txt

       vim src/Makefile

     Edit file 'pyswisseph.c' and and c-style comments around "#define USE_SWEPHELP".
+We want it not defined.
+    In version 1.77.00-0 the line is:
+    "#define PYSWE_USE_SWEPHELP      1", which should be changed to:
+    "#define PYSWE_USE_SWEPHELP      0".
     This has to happen because this part of pyswisseph uses pthread, setenv(), and unsetenv(), which are supported only on POSIX.
 Usage of those POSIX features are minimal, so if I wanted to, I could one day modify that code so that it is more platform-independent.

     Edit the top-level setup.py file: